 However, the new NHIS sample design implemented in 2016, was further modified in 2018.
 With the modification in the 2018 NHIS sample design, the MEPS variance structure for the 2019 Full Year file has also had to be modified, reducing the number of variance strata to 105.
 Consistency was maintained with the prior structure in that the 2019 Full Year file variance strata were also numbered within the range of values from 2001-2117, although there are now gaps in the values assigned within this range.

+Some analysts may be interested in pooling data across multiple years of MEPS data.
+As noted on the cover page of this document, due to data quality issues arising from collecting data during the COVID-19 pandemic in 2020, caution should be taken when interpreting the results of such pooling.

-Retaining this numbering system permits analysts interested in pooling MEPS data across several years to do so without incurring logistical issues related to variance estimation while permitting the establishment of useful estimates of variability for estimates based on data obtained over several years of data collection.
-To obtain appropriate standard errors when pooling MEPS data across multiple years, it is necessary to specify a common variance structure.
+If pooling is to be undertaken, it should be noted that, to obtain appropriate standard errors when doing so, it is necessary to specify a common variance structure.
 Prior to 2002, each annual MEPS public use file was released with a variance structure unique to the particular MEPS sample in that year.
-However, starting in 2002, the annual MEPS public use files were released with a common variance structure that allows users to pool data from 2002 and forward.
+Starting in 2002, the annual MEPS public use files were released with a common variance structure that allows users to pool data from 2002 through 2018.
+However, with the need to modify the variance structure beginning with 2019, this can no longer be routinely done.